cearto/labs/README.md

 * Victory - all lights on

 # Interaction Design with a Potentiometer for a Calm Turn Aesthetic (Potential Solution)
-I bound these behaviors to the potentiometer values, keeping track of a delta variable (how much change was observed from one time step to the other).
+We bound these behaviors to the potentiometer values, keeping track of a delta variable (how much change was observed from one time step to the other).

 We maintained a calm behavior for low values of delta.